 Climate change and birds breeding on the Halligen

-This study addresses the possible impacts of the sea level rise scenarios described in the Wadden Sea Plan 2010 of the Schleswig-Holstein Ministry of Agriculture, the Environment and Rural Areas (MELUR) on the breeding birds of the Halligen, the small marsh islands which do not have a protective dyke.
+This study addresses the possible impacts of the sea level rise scenarios described in the Wadden Sea Plan 2010 of the Schleswig-Holstein Ministry of Agriculture, the Environment and Rural Areas (MELUR) on the breeding birds of the Halligen, the small marsh islands that do not have a protective dyke.

 In the future, the Halligen will be particularly affected by sea level rise, resulting in more frequent flooding.
 This will impact the people living there but also the avifauna and in particular the breeding birds due to changing structures and habitats.

 As well as more frequent flooding representing an imminent threat for nests and young birds, indirect results of rising sea levels may also cause risks.
-Among these are coastal protection measures like embankment reinforcements which enable mammalian predators (foxes, mustelids and others) to reach the Halligen.
+Among these are coastal protection measures like embankment reinforcements, which enable mammalian predators (foxes, mustelids and others) to reach the Halligen.
 Modifications in agricultural land use will also result in structural and partly negative changes.

 The main objective of this study is to describe possible future or already apparent impacts of climate change on the breeding birds.
 Possible solutions to protect these birds are identified.
 The study aims to contribute to the development and assessment of suitable measures and to provide guidance for necessary further investigations.
 Sources of literature were evaluated and locals and experts interviewed.
 The study addresses both the inhabitants of the Halligen and stakeholders in nature conservation and coastal protection.